Figure 1. Glucagon-like peptide 1 (GLP1, 7-36) molecule. GLP-1 analogues are used in the treatment of diabetes.

-Guidelines from the American Association of Clinical Endocrinology recommend considering GLP-1 receptor agonists (RAs) in combination with metformin for patients who have not reached their glycemic target.
+Guidelines from the American Association of Clinical Endocrinology recommend considering glucagon-like peptide 1 receptor agonists (GLP-1 RAs) in addition to metformin for patients who have not reached their glycemic target.
+Initial combination therapy may also be considered in patients with type 2 diabetes presenting with A1c levels 1.5%-2.0% above target.
 Research has shown that GLP-1 RAs are the most effective non-insulin agent in reducing hemoglobin A1c in patients with uncontrolled type 2 diabetes.
-Incretin-based therapy can also be considered in patients with contraindications to metformin, such as of renal dysfunction.
-Data have shown that incretin-based therapies can improve glycemic efficacy alone or in combination with other oral antidiabetic drugs.
+Incretin-based therapy can also be considered in patients with contraindications to metformin, such as in those with renal dysfunction.

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.